 Induction: Organs are complex structures composed of numerous types of tissues.
 In the vertebrate eye, for example, light is transmitted through the transparent corneal tissue and focused by the lens tissue (the diameter of which is controlled by muscle tissue), eventually impinging on the tissue of the neural retina.
 The precise arrangement of tissues in this organ cannot be disturbed without impairing its function.
 Such coordination in the construction of organs is accomplished by one group of cells changing the behavior of an adjacent set of cells, thereby causing them to change their shape, mitotic rate, or fate.
 This kind of interaction at close range between two or more cells or tissues of different history and properties is called proximate interaction or induction.
 There are at least two components to every inductive interaction.
 The first component is the inducer, the tissue that produces a signal (or signals) that changes the cellular behavior of the other tissue.
 The second component, the tissue being induced, is the responder.
 The chemical substance that is emitted by an inducer is called morphogen.

-Organizer: The organizer is an embryonic tissue that organizes the surrounding tissues to develop an embryo or organizers at present recognized as embryonic tissues that influence and organize other tissues to differentiate and produce a tissue or structure that in normal course should not have been formed.
-This process is known as induction and the tissue producing this effect as the organizer.
-Organizer has the ability for self-differentiation and organization.
+Organizer: The organizer is an embryonic tissue that organizes the surrounding tissues to develop an embryo or organizers at present recognized as embryonic tissues that influence and organize other tissues to differentiate and produce tissue or structure that in the normal course should not have been formed.
+This process is known as induction and the tissue producing this effect is the organizer.
+The organizer has the ability for self-differentiation and organization.
 It also has the power to induce changes within the cell and to organize surrounding cells, including the induction and early organization of neural tube.
-Primary organizer determines the main features of axiation and organization of the vertebrate embryo.
-When the organizer tissue is destroyed, the embryo is dies.
+The primary organizer determines the main features of axiation and organization of the vertebrate embryo.
+When the organizer tissue is destroyed, the embryo dies.
 When an additional organizer is transplanted, two embryos are produced.

 It is the ability of a cell or cell group to give origin to all or nearly all the different cells and tissues including the placental tissue of the particular species to which it belongs.
 In mammals, only the zygote and subsequent blastomeres are totipotent,